Photos - Burst Mode

 If you have 3D Shutter enabled or are using the physical shutter button on a Moment case, bursts will begin to fire once you full-press all the way down, and will stop firing when you release the full-press.

-Some things to note: Burst Mode does not support Flash, Timer Mode, or TIFF photo format.
+Some things to note: Burst Mode does not support Flash, Timer Mode, TIFF photo format, or Depth.

 That's it!
 Piece of cake.